lnnrtwttkhn/fair-teaching-proposal/_project-description.md

 ### Background

-The main goal of this project is to establish concrete steps to make teaching and educational materials more FAIR (findable, accessible, interoperable, reusable) and reproducible.
+The main goal of this project is to establish and pilot a practical approach to make teaching and educational materials more FAIR (findable, accessible, interoperable, reusable), open and reproducible.

 Science should be open, reproducible and verifiable.
-Yet, investigations across many different scientific disciplines have discovered that this is not the case for the majority of published findings of the scientific literature.
+Yet, investigations across many different scientific disciplines have discovered that this is not the case for the majority of published findings in the scientific literature.
 For example, several studies in the research field of Psychology estimate that more than half of research is not reproducible [opensciencecollaboration2015; @crüwell2023; @hardwicke2021; @wicherts2006; @obels2020].
-Thus, in an online survey among 1,500 researchers, 90% of the respondents agreed that there was reproducibility crisis in science [@baker2016].
+Thus, in an online survey among 1,500 researchers, 90% of the respondents agreed that there science faces a "reproducibility crisis" [@baker2016].
-One key driver of this issue of reproducibility is that research data, analysis code, software or other materials that are needed to reproduce the results of a given study, are often not accessible, not even "upon (reasonable) request".
+One key driver of this issues of irreproducibility is that research data, analysis code, software or other materials that are needed to reproduce the results of a given study, are often not accessible, not even "upon (reasonable) request".
 Even if resources are shared, they are often incomplete and do not allow for independent verification.
-Together, [...] accumulated evidence indicates that there is substantial room for improvement with regard to research practices to maximize the efficiency of the research community's use of the public's financial investment." [@munafò2017]
+Together, many researchers agree that "[...] accumulated evidence indicates that there is substantial room for improvement with regard to research practices to maximize the efficiency of the research community's use of the public's financial investment." [@munafò2017]

-While issues of accessibility and re-usability of research outputs are frequently discussed in the context of research data and analysis code, it is important to note that the same issues also apply to other outputs of academic activities, in particular teaching materials.
+While issues of accessibility and re-usability of research outputs are frequently discussed in the context of research data and analysis code, it is important to note that the same issues also apply to other outputs of academic activities, in particular the preparation and dissemination of educational resources (i.e., teaching materials).
 Teaching activities take up a sizable portion of the working time of researchers.
-In Germany, lecturers at publicly-funded universities are required by law to fulfill a certain number of teaching hours.
+In Germany, lecturers at publicly-funded universities are required (by legal ordinances) to fulfill a certain number of teaching hours.
-Thus, a lot of time and expertise is spent on the development of teaching materials but these valuable learning resources are rarely publicly available for public education or as a staring point for further development by other lecturers.
+Thus, a lot of time and expertise is put into the development of teaching materials.
+However, these valuable learning resources are rarely publicly available for public education or as a staring point for further development by other lecturers.

 To address the urgent need to improve the infrastructure supporting the reuse of scholarly data, a diverse consortium of stakeholders in science developed the FAIR Data Principles [@wilkinson2016].
 The FAIR principles state that research outputs should be Findable, Accessible, Interoperable and Reusable [@wilkinson2016].